matn7/Google-Platform-Notes/flashcard/Microservices.md

 configuration data?
 4. When the number of application instances grows, handling configuration in a distribute manner for each instance becomes challenging.
 How can such challenges be overcome?
-5. Considering that neither Spring Boot properties not environment variables support configuration encryption, how should secrets be managed securely?
+5. Considering that neither Spring Boot properties nor environment variables support configuration encryption, how should secrets be managed securely?
 6. After modifying configuration data, how can you ensure that the application can read it at runtime without necessitating a complete restart?